 3. Spray the grout line and scrub the affected area until clean.

-Best Tips After Cleaning Grout with Baking Soda
+Best Tips for After Cleaning Grout with Baking Soda

 Now that you know how baking soda cleans grout, you should also learn how to keep grout clean.
 Check out these helpful tips:

 After you finish cleaning the grout, allow it to dry.
-Make sure not to sweep the floor if it is still wet; otherwise, your efforts will be wasted.
-Also, If you want to seal the grout, it’s essential to clean and dry the grout for about 45 minutes.
+Don’t sweep the floor if it is still wet; otherwise, you will have to clean it again.
+Also, If you want to seal the grout, it’s essential to clean and let the grout dry for about 45 minutes.

 Once the grout is clean, use a gentle cleanser and mop the floor to clean the entire surface.
 This will clean away all remaining bits of grout cleaner or even dirt.
 It will help your tiles look good as new.